CESNET/Nemea-Framework/examples/module/README.md

 ## Installation
 Follow these steps:

-1) Let Autotools process the configuration files.
+1) Let Autotools process the configuration files.\
     `autoreconf -i`

-2) Configure the module directory.
+2) Configure the module directory.\
     `./configure`

-3) Build the module.
+3) Build the module.\
     `make`

+4) Install the module.
+The command should be performed as root (e.g. using sudo).\
+    `make install`

-*Important*: The nemea-framework has to be built (or installed) beforehand.
+Important: Nemea-Framework has to be compiled (or installed) in advance.

 ## Description
 This module contains example of module implementation using TRAP platform.